-- Limited speed – As said above, the router’s speed caps out at 300 Mbps, which would only be a problem for people who have high-speed fiber-optic Internet connection or need a number of devices connected.
+- Limited speed – As said above, the router’s speed caps out at 300 Mbps, which would only be an issue for people who have a high-speed fiber-optic Internet connection or need a number of devices connected.

 - Flimsy build – Seeing as this is a 30$ router, an average all-plastic build was to be expected.
-Because of this, the device feels quite cheap and is prone to getting damaged, but this is more of a taste issue rather than a practical one.
+Because of this, the device feels quite cheap and is prone to get damaged, but this is more of a preference issue rather than a practical one.

 - Compact size